 How to extend a house: the design stage

 Designing an extension doesn't just cover how the extension's interior will look when completed; it also encompasses details such as the roof's structure and height; the exterior materials used; door and window construction; and the extension's footprint.
-Here, we cover everything you need to know about the practicalities – and, the fun bit, the extension's aesthetics.
+Here, we cover everything you need to know about the practicalities – and, the fun bit, the extension's aesthetics and interior.

 Designing an extension's structure